“Classy apartments (sleeping 2-4) with kitchenettes and all the comforts of a hotel, slap bang in the heart of Florence”

 Bathrooms are spacious, well-fitted (hairdryers are included) and classy; soft beige walls covered with fine Italian porcelain contrast with black marble surfaces around the basin and shower or bath.

-There are 3 classes of apartment - Classic, Superior and Deluxe in ascending order of size.
-All have one double bedroom and space for a cot (Classic/Superior) or an extra single bed in the living room (Deluxe only).
-The quiet Deluxe on the top floor is preferred for honeymooners.
-Some Superior apartments have views over the Via dei Servi towards the Duomo; others face towards the Brunelleschi Rotunda.
+There are 3 classes of apartment - Junior, Deluxe and Executive in ascending order of size.
+All have one double bedroom and space for a cot (Junior/Deluxe) or an extra single bed in the living room (Executive only).
+The quiet Executive on the top floor is preferred for honeymooners.
+Some Deluxe apartments have views over the Via dei Servi towards the Duomo; others face towards the Brunelleschi Rotunda.

 - Air conditioning